joao-mc/playground-qk2mcm5q/lessons/lesson8.md

 int (*compar)(const void *, const void *)
 ```

 This function takes two pointers to objects to compare with each other.
+Requirements for this comparator is as follows:

-If the objects are equal, it returns 0.
-If the first object should be placed _before_ the second object in the sorted array, it returns a negative integer.
-If the first object should be placed _after_ the second object in the sorted array, it returns a positive integer.
+- If the objects are equal, it will return 0.
+- If the first object should be placed _before_ the second object in the sorted array, it will return a negative integer.
+- If the first object should be placed _after_ the second object in the sorted array, it returns a positive integer.

 We'll define two compartors in this example to pass to `qsort` so that the student array can be sorted as we wish.